bomatson/accountable/_posts/howard/2018-02-26-howard-goals-week-commencing-26-feb-2018.md

 ### Key Goals

 1. Contact 7 x potential clients/connectors with 3 very clear things I can do, i.e. Product Management, BD, Product Marketing.
-Include at least 1 VC to test on (Leap 1)
+Include at least 1 VC to test on.
+Receive 2 repsonses, of which 1 is a meeting request.
+(Leap 1)

 2. Send proposal to VaynerMedia for 6 week program with content and costs (Leap 1)

 3. Confirm Stems event with venue, contact attendees asking them to pay $25 to secure their place.
 Get 5 solid commitments (Leap 1)

-4. Contact someone mid/senior at WeWork and get a meeting booked with a view to doing talks and workshops with them (Leap 1 and 2)
+4. Contact someone mid/senior at WeWork (or another suitable larger co-work company) and a response with a view to doing talks and workshops with them (Leap 1 and 2)

 ### Deprioritised / Stretch